System · AI Compliance Copilot

 The AI question, answered architecturally.

 Ask the Copilot a compliance question in plain English.
-The Copilot answers with reference to your actual configuration — your SRA, your policies, your workforce, your audit history — and cites both the regulatory text and the platform records that informed the answer.
+It answers with reference to your actual configuration — your SRA, your policies, your workforce, your audit history — and cites both the regulatory text and the platform records that informed the answer.
 When the Copilot doesn't know, it says so.
 It does not hallucinate citations.

 How it works